Let’s face it, mama. When you see the words “occiput posterior“, your brain goes a little numb. Am I right?

 Note: the opposite, it follows, would be the occiput anterior position, which is headfirst and facing backward, toward your spine.
 This is the most common and typically considered the safest way to birth a baby.

-The term persistent in this case simply refers to the fact that the baby persists in being positioned in occiput posterior all the way down the tube.
+The term persistent in this case simply refers to the fact that the baby persists in being positioned in occiput posterior throughout the entire birthing process.

 Occiput posterior delivery